5.4 Young people's participation in policy-making

 In Italy, the National Working Group, responsible for the consultation process at a national level, is composed of the National Youth Council, which chairs the National Working Group, the Department for Youth Policy and Universal civic service, the National Youth Agency.

 The following structures support the activities, as observing members: Eurodesk Italy, EYCA, Anci Giovane, Observatory for communication, participation and youth cultures of the University of Salerno, Umbria Regional Youth Forum, Puglia Youth Forum, Basilicata Youth Forum, Regional Youth Forum - Campania.

-The National Working Group is now engaged on the VIII cycle of the EU Youth Dialogue (1 July 2020 - 31 December 2021) which is entitled "Europe for YOUth, YOUth for Europe: space for democracy and participation" and is linked to the 9th European Youth Goal "Space and Participation for All", foreseen under the EU Youth Strategy 2019-2027.
+The National Working Group is now engaged on the IX cycle of the EU Youth Dialogue (1 January 2022 – 30 June 2023) which is entitled "A Sustainable and Green Europe" and is linked to the Youth Goals number 3: Inclusive Societies and number 10 Sustainable Green Europe, foreseen under the EU Youth Strategy 2019-2027.